New York wineries at war with 15-minute delivery apps

 “We wineries were already suffering the impact of the arrival of department stores like Costco and BJ’S, and now also with the applications that have arrived and are reaching our neighborhoods,” Rodríguez also commented.

-“We know that technology is what attracts everyone’s attention and that we have to put ourselves in that wave.
+“We know that technology is what attracts everyone’s attention and that we have to get on that wave.
 I see that the Government has paid attention and given money to large companies but they have forgotten that those of us who have saved the neighborhoods they we provide service, we employ many people, we are in direct contact with the community, we feel with them and we do not want the wineries to disappear, “he said.

 Last year, in the midst of the pandemic, the Dominican José Bello created the mybodega.online application in collaboration with the Association of Bodegueros y Pequeños Negocios so that customers of these businesses could make their purchase online.